iotaledger/iota-wiki/docs/learn/resource-materials/glossary.md

 <br/>

 ### [Directed Acyclic Graph (DAG)](https://wiki.iota.org/docs/learn/about-iota/an-introduction-to-iota#the-tangle-data-structure)
 A directed acyclic graph is DLT structure that consists of edges and vertices that never form a closed loop.
-The IOTA arcitecture "the Tangle" is a form of directed acyclic graph.
+The IOTA architecture "the Tangle" is a form of directed acyclic graph.

 <br/>